 HUD-approved Housing Counseling Agencies (HCA) are organizations supported or sponsored by HUD and administer housing counseling services across the country.
-A HUD-approved Housing Counseling Agency is eligible to apply to HUD for grant funding under its Notice of Funding Availability (NOFA).
+A HUD-approved HCA is eligible to apply to HUD for grant funding under its Notice of Funding Availability (NOFA).

 HCAs represent a diverse set of organizations who work among HUD programs including public housing authorities, community housing development organizations (CHDOs), tribally designated housing entities, community development corporations, etc.

 HCAs provide a valuable service within a community and serve consumers with counseling across housing needs from homeless and rental housing to pre-purchase homebuyer education.

 For more information on the overall process and the requirements for becoming a HUD-approved HCA, please visit this page within the HUD Exchange: How to Become a HUD-approved HCA.

 The Housing Counseling Agency Eligibility Tool allows organizations to determine if they meet the basic requirements to apply to become a HUD-approved HCA.

 This tool does not replace a formal review by HUD.
 Organizations are strongly encouraged to complete the tool before starting their HUD application, Form HUD 9900.
 Successful organizations will receive directions on how to apply directly to HUD at the end of the tool, but should apply to HUD within 90 days of successful completion of the tool.
 Alternatively, those organizations planning to apply to work with a HUD Participating Intermediary or State Housing Finance Agency (HFA) may also use this tool to either a) Apply directly to HUD or b) Provide results to either an intermediary or a SHFA.